OAK CITY UNITED

 The Women’s Premier Soccer League (WPSL) is a national women’s soccer league in the United States and Puerto Rico.
 The league is on the 2nd level of women’s soccer in the United States Soccer pyramid, below the National Women’s Soccer League (NWSL).
 The WPSL started as the Western Division of the W-League, before breaking away to form its own league in 1997.
 The league is sanctioned by the United States Adult Soccer Association as an affiliate of the United States Soccer Federation (USSF).

 Oak City United will compete as part of the Carolina’s Conference.
-The teams competing in the Carolina’s Conference are the Greensboro Dynamo, Lake Norman Eclipse, Charleston Fleet, Carolina Rapids and Beaufort County FC.
-There will be 10 matches matches played with the opportunity to play in Regional and National events.
+The teams competing with OCU in the Carolina’s Conference are broken up into northern and southern divisions (there may be an Atlantic division TBD).
+The teams are North Carolina Fusion U-23, Charlotte Development Academy, Wake FC, Independence North Charlotte, Asheville City FC, Charlotte Eagles, Independence Central Charlotte, Women’s Football Club of Charlotte, SC United Bantams, Charleston Fleet, Beaufort County Rush FC, Savannah Spirit SC, Florida Sol FC (Jacksonville), Florida Elite Soccer Academy (Jacksonville).
+There will be 10-14 matches played with the opportunity to play in Regional and National events.

 Interested in being a part of something special?